tfeb/star/README.md

 Finally **`find-iterator-optimizer`**  finds an optimizer in the stack of tables.
 It takes two arguments: the optimizer name and the stack of tables, defaultly the value of `*iterator-optimizers*`.
 It returns tewo values: the optimizer and the point in the stack where it found it, or `nil` and `nil`.

 ### Defining iterator optimizers: `define-iterator-optimizer`
 This is the normal way to define iterator optimizers.
 The first argument is either the name of an optimizer or a list of a name and a table to define it in.
-The second argument is an arglist with one or two elements: the first is the name for the form, the second, if given, for the environment.
+The second argument is an arglist with one to three elements: the first is the name for the form, the second, if given, for the environment, the third, if given, is the tail of the stack of optimizers where the optimizer was found.
 The rest of the form is a function body.

 There is no completely satisfactory answer as to when iterator optimizers should be defined.
 Originally I decided that  `define-iterator-optimizer` should *not* wrap its expansion in an `eval-when`, because iterator optimizers should not be defined before their iterators are, ie not before load time.
 However this means that a file which says